lmparppei/Beat/README.md

 I am an artist and a filmmaker, so my programming skills are somewhat limited.
 I'm open to any suggestions, improvements, feedback and collaboration.

-## Latest release: Beat 1.0.7e
+## Latest release: Beat 1.0.8

-* Outline card view (implemented in a separate WebView)
-* Autocomplete characters and scene headings
+**Features**
 * Automatic scene numbering in edit view.
 Recognizes Fountain forced scene numbers.
+* Outline card view, with sections & synopses
+* Autocomplete characters and scene headings
 * Set colors for scene headings, synopses and sections by typing `[[COLOR RED]]` (or any other common color) after the heading.
-This is an experimental feature for now, and has some unfortunate bugs with undoing.
+This is an experimental feature for now, and has some unfortunate bugs with undoing. **USE AT YOUR OWN RISK**

-* Small visual bug fixes
+**Fixes in 1.0.8**
+* New PDF export turned out to be buggy and messy.
+It is now fixed.

 **Note:** This repository follows my development, so it DOES NOT match the latest release version.
 Dread lightly, dear friend!